RightsandWrongsgit/ARMTEC/cicd/vscodedrupallocal.md

 ## Our Drupal Code is Local
 # Let's Take Advantage of VSCode

+[VSCode](../book/ide.md) will become our coordination point for all of this.
+It will give us a view of the directories of the local project, a view into the individual files we open, and through its extensions it will help do the Git/GitHub stuff.
+VSCode also offers a Terminal to run things and we could go directly there to do the first step in setting up this coordination.
+However, lets do it this first time with the Terminal to use the [Command Line](../book/cheats.md#Terminal-Command-Line-Interface-(CLI)) that is available right from the utlities on your basic machine.
+Go into Finder and in your Applications area, look toward the bottom of your list for Utilities.
+Open Utilities and toward the bottom of it, look for Terminal and click it to open.

 VSCode will become your go to place while working on your website.
 This is because you can see your directory structure, your files, a terminal command, do git/github actions, and much more from an integrated development view.
 We will just start by seeing where that local copy of your website project is located and then how you can use a terminal right from within the same tool.
 Remember, a local copy of the Platform.sh hosted 'main' branch is brought down with the Platform Command Line in the [process outlined at the end of the prior step](../cicd/platformshdrupal.md#Local-copy-coming-down).

 <img src="../cicd/captures/vscodelocaldrupal1.png"  width="450">